chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

         - The preferences should be saved and the user should be redirected back to the home screen.

     Expected results:
-        - Regression test data matches.                                                 :
+        - Regression test data matches.                                                 :Pass
-        - Home page renders as expected.                                                :
+        - Home page renders as expected.                                                :Pass
-        - Home tab is selected by default.                                              :
+        - Home tab is selected by default.                                              :Pass
-        - The settings button is present and is clickable                               :
+        - The settings button is present and is clickable                               :Pass
-        - The settings popover is opened and it is displaying the categories            :
+        - The settings popover is opened and it is displaying the categories            :Pass
-        - The general category is selected by default                                   :
+        - The general category is selected by default                                   :Pass
-        - The user is able to select a category                                         :
+        - The user is able to select a category                                         :Pass
-        - The user is able to unselect a category                                       :
+        - The user is able to unselect a category                                       :Pass
-        - The user is able to select multiple categories                                :
+        - The user is able to select multiple categories                                :Pass
-        - The user is able to save the selected categories by clicking the save button  :
-        _ The user is able to dismiss the popover by clicking the cancel button         :
+        - The user is able to save the selected categories by clicking the save button  :Pass _ The user is able to dismiss the popover by clicking the cancel button         :Pass
-        - The preferences is saved and the user is redirected back to the home screen.  :
+        - The preferences is saved and the user is redirected back to the home screen.  :Pass

 ---